Hip Replacement Surgery FAQ

 5. What is the recovery process for total hip replacement surgery?

-Total replacement surgery is an in-patient procedure, which requires patients to stay at the hospital for 1 to 3 days to maintain a successful recovery.
+Total replacement surgery can be done as an in-patient procedure, which requires patients to stay at the hospital for 1 to 3 days to maintain a successful recovery.
+In some cases, total hip replacement can be done as an outpatient procedure in an ambulatory surgical center, and patients can return home the same day.

 Approximately 24 hours post surgery, hip replacement patients will begin working one-on-one with a physical therapist to learn how to use their new joint, begin walking, and regaining strength.
 Upon returning home, patients will need to continue to take pain medications, as well as use the assistance of crutches or a cane to complete daily activities.